oliverbenee/ar21/Assignments/assignment_4.md

 ![MENUOFF](https://gitlab.au.dk/au598997/ar21/-/raw/main/Images/menuoff.png)
 ![MENUON](https://gitlab.au.dk/au598997/ar21/-/raw/main/Images/menuon.png)

-The menu is activated through the "+" button seen on the image with the menu off.
+The menu is activated through the three-lines button seen on the image with the menu off.
 It runs a method openMenu() which enables the menu.

 ```
 void openMenu(){